CRIME AND INTELLIGENCE MANAGER

 Conditions of Employment

-- Persons offered employment must pass a Milwaukee Police Department background investigation, medical examination and a pre-employment drug test.
+- Persons offered employment must pass an MPD background investigation, medical examination, and pre-employment drug test.

 Equivalent combinations of education and experience may also be considered.